 Materials for this program are provided inside the Virginia Tech Carilion School of Medicine Blackboard site.

-The Office of Faculty Affairs publishes a regular newsletter, Faculty Resources for Educational Excellence.
+The Office of Faculty Development publishes a regular newsletter, Faculty Resources for Educational Excellence (FREE).
 Current and previous issues may be viewed below.

 - August 2017: Comments from Christie Wills

 - July 2017: Message from David Musick

 A sampling of faculty development initiatives at other medical schools:

 - Ohio University Heritage College of Osteopathic Medicine